Freeport Class Action Lawsuit Overview

-Freeport-McMoRan Inc. (NYSE: FCX): Freeport-McMoRan Inc. has been sued for securities fraud after a significant stock drop resulting from potential violations of the federal securities laws.
-The decline in Freeport’s share price caused significant losses for investors.
 The class action lawsuit asserts securities fraud claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 on behalf of investors in Freeport securities.
-The class action is pending in the U.S. District Court for the District of Arizona and is captioned Reed v.
+The class action is pending in the U.S. District Court for the District of Arizona.
+It is captioned Reed v.
 Freeport-McMoRan Inc., et al., No. 2:25-cv-04243.

-If you lost money on your investments in Freeport, you are encouraged to submit your information.
+If you lost money on your Freeport investment, you are encouraged to submit your information using the form on this page.
+You may also email ross@bfalaw.com or call 212.789.3619.

 Freeport is a mining company with its Indonesian affiliate operating as PT Freeport Indonesia (“PTFI”).
 PTFI operates the Grasberg Copper and Gold Mine (“Grasberg”), in which the Indonesian government holds a commercial interest.